collamaf/SimDaVinci/README_DaVinci.md

 2019.04.01 by collamaf
 - Updated readme about Efficiency (also for stanard pen like probe)

+2019.10.02 by collamaf
+- Added sourcechoice 8: Cu67 "ex-vivo" simple sample
+- Added scoring of Vertex XYZ of particles exiting the source

 ## TO DO's

 - flag per non piazzare la struttura di supporto se uno dei valori passati da terminale a riguardo è negativo